-The Maltese Shih Tzu is a hybrid small toy breed dog, a mix between the Maltese and The Shih Tzu.
-The Maltese Shih Tzu, or Malshi for short, is known as a designer dog as it was intentionally bred from two purebred parents.
+The Maltese Shih Tzu is a hybrid small toy breed dog, a mix between the Maltese and the Shih Tzu.
+The Maltese Shih Tzu, or Malshi for short, is a designer dog intentionally bred from two purebred parents.
 The result is a cute, fluffy, loving pup that stands less than 12 inches tall.

 The breeding between the Maltese and the Shih Tzu began in the 1990s.
-US breeders found that combining the low-shedding quality of the Maltese and the friendliness of the Shih Tzu makes an ideal tiny house dog that can adapt to all living environments.
+U.S. breeders found that combining the low-shedding quality of the Maltese and the friendliness of the Shih Tzu makes an ideal tiny house dog that can adapt to all living environments.
 They quickly discovered that the breed choice for the father and the mother was irrelevant to creating a pup with these desirable traits.

-What’s more, the long glossy coat of the Shih Tzu combined with the Maltese’s soft, wavy fur results in one of the fluffiest pups you can find.
-However, this designer pup is not cheap; bringing one into your family will set you back between $400 and $800.
+The long glossy coat of the Shih Tzu combined with the Maltese's soft, wavy fur results in one of the fluffiest pups you can find.
+However, this designer pup is not cheap.
+Bringing on into your family will set you back between $400 and $800.

-Because both the mother and father have such gorgeous coats, you can expect the Shih Tzu Maltese mix to look beautiful.
-Their fur is long, soft, silky, and wavy but not completely curly.
-Most will be white or white with tan markings on the body and ears.
-However, their coats can have black and brown colored markings, although less common.
+With parents having such gorgeous coats, you can expect a Shih Tzu and Maltese mix to look beautiful.
+Their fur is long, soft, silky, and wavy.
+Most coats are white or white with tan markings on the body and ears.
+While it's less common, they can have black and brown colored markings.

 Aside from their cotton-like coats, Malti Tzu's big round hazel or brown eyes are another iconic characteristic, although not as bulging as the Shih Tzu.